gilwo/go-debugger/README.md

 it is based on [github.com/kenaqshal/go-debugger]() great tutorial.

 ## locally
-debug directly the program within the vscode (build and run within is done internally)
+debug the program directly within vscode (build and run within is done internally)
 - run vscode `local debug run`
 - put breakpoint in `/test` endpoint
 - run `make run-debug-break`

 ## locally attach to process
-debug directly the program within the vscode (build and run within is done internally)
+standalone build and run the program, then attach the debugger to the running program process
-- first build using `make run-app`
+- first build and run using `make run-app`
 - run vscode `local debug attach`
 - put breakpoint in `/test` endpoint
 - run `make run-debug-break`